 The Forward violet thus did I chide: Sweet thief, whence dids’t thou steal thy sweet that smells, If not from my love’s breath?
 The purple pride Which on thy soft cheek for complexion dwells, In my loves veins thou hast too grossly dyed.
 (S.99)

-It is important to understand that our author was also a prince – therefore, he was uninhibited in respect of the sexual-protocols that we mere mortals are subjected by, here he elaborates in the following:
+It is important to understand our author was also a prince – therefore uninhibited in respect of the sexual-protocols we mere mortals are subjected by, something elaborated upon in the following lines:

 (11) And by addition me of thee defeated, (12) By adding one thing to my purpose nothing.

-Wriothesley’s “thing” had no purpose for our author – who was heterosexual, who in the last line of the sonnet – we find one further time – declaring love for his royal son, while he finds himself at ease with the possibilities of his son’s lover’s trying for size his crown jewels.
+Wriothesley’s “thing” had no purpose for our author – who was heterosexual, who in the last line of the sonnet – we find one further time – declaring love for his royal son, while he finds himself at ease – regarding possibilities of his son’s lover’s trying for size his crown jewels.

 (13) But since she pricked thee out for Woman’s pleasure, (14) Mine be thy love, and thy love’s use their treasure.